Behind A Mushroom Scourge

 The researchers synthesized the newly discovered amino acids and found the compounds to be lethal in studies with mice.
 They also used liquid chromatography and mass spectrometry to examine blood taken from a victim of Yunnan Sudden Unexpected Death.
 They found that the blood and one of the newly discovered amino acids shared similar fragment ions.

 But not everyone is as certain.
 “The contents of those toxins in the mushroom are amazingly high,” comments Hirokazu Kawagishi, an expert on toxic mushrooms at Japan’s Shizuoka University.
 Therefore, he says, it is possible that these compounds are the cause of the deaths.
-However, Kawagishi admits to some skepticism because, based on Liu and Zeng’s results, a person would still have to eat about 4 kg of the fresh mushroom to consume the lethal amounts of the new amino acids.
+However, Kawagishi admits to some skepticism because, on the basis of Liu and Zeng’s results, a person would still have to eat about 4 kg of the fresh mushroom to consume a lethal amount of the new amino acids.

-Liu tells C&EN that he believes a synergistic combination of the new amino acids with γ-guanidinobutyric might make the mushrooms more potent than the current study suggests.
-A detailed mechanism of the compounds’ toxicity is still not clear, he says, but notes that the group is doing further research and believes that the amino acids might induce hypoglycemia that results in death.
+Liu tells C&EN that he believes a synergistic combination of the new amino acids with γ-guanidinobutyric acid might make the mushrooms more potent than the current study suggests.
+A detailed mechanism of the compounds’ toxicity is still not clear, Lui says.
+He notes, however, that the group is doing further research and believes that the amino acids might induce hypoglycemia that results in death.

 Join the conversation